rgilks/pongo/README.md

 1. Open `http://localhost:8787` in your browser
 2. Create a match: Visit `http://localhost:8787/create` (or use the UI)
-3. Join the match using the code shown
+3. Join the match from a second browser window
-4. Test WebSocket connection and entity rendering
+4. Test paddle movement with Up/Down arrow keys
-5. Test controls: W/S (move), A/D (turn), 1/2/3 (fire), Q/E/R (shield)
+5. Watch the ball bounce and score updates

 **Test endpoints locally:**